heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 ## General Structure

-- The general structure of the application architecture and application logic can be reviewed in the [architecture documentation](architecture.md)
+- The general structure of the application architecture and application logic, including sequence diagrams, can be reviewed in the [architecture documentation](architecture.md)
 - The general structure of the application GUI can be overviewed in the [how-to-guide](how-to-guide.md).

 ## Algorithms introduced